Study Abroad Program Overview

 You can sign up for the fall program and decide after you arrive to stay for

 You will stay in university housing at the Guesthouse, which will be prearranged by the Center for European Studies (CES).
 You will have the option of a single or double room.
 All rooms include wifi and bed linen (no towels).
 There are no phones in the rooms, but you will receive a rental cellphone from CES.
 Washing machines are located on-site.
 You live with international and other UC students.
 More Information on Housing

 The city of Maastricht embraces opportunities for students to participate in sports.
 The Maastricht University sporting agency manages various facilities and organizes training sessions, lessons, and events.
 If you have a sports card, you can participate in these activities whenever available.

 Joining a student association is a good way to expand your circle of acquaintances and make new friends.
 In addition to the student associations that are mainly aimed at socializing, there are also many associations and organizations active in the area of arts and culture.

 Visit the Erasmus Student Network (ESN) to find out about activities such as excursions, city trips, theme and international parties and sporting events that help international students integrate into the Maastricht student life.

 UCEAP students are supported by UC’s network of EAP offices at every UC campus and partnerships with UCEAP host universities throughout the world.
-The international office staff at Maastricht University and an UCEAP staff member based in Utrecht will help you integrate into the culture and the university and provide assistance with academics, housing, safety, and other issues.
+The international office staff at Maastricht University and a UCEAP liaison officer based in Utrecht will help you integrate into the culture and the university, and provide assistance with academics, housing, safety, and other issues.

 See the UCEAP Program Guide